 LAE 3210.
 Language Skills & Literature.
 This course will provide students with knowledge of children's literature as well as knowledge of appropriate practices for teaching writing in the elementary grades.
-This course will explore children's literature as a subject of study and also as a tool and model for teaching various genres of writing such as fiction, non-fiction and poetry.
+This course will explore children's literature as a subject of study and also as a tool and model forteaching various genres of writing such as fiction, non-fiction and poetry.
+Requires 10 hours field experience.
 3 semester hours credit.
 [A]